bibleexchange/romans__textbook/README.md

 ## Questions

 - Should "gentile" be capitalized?
+Yes
 - Should "law" be capitalized?
+No
 - When should the word "law" be used and when should "Torah" be used?

 ## Compile